 Over the next couple of months, I discovered my favourite mousse, Pantene Defined Curls No. 5, was CG approved.
 This was the only styling product I’d used on my hair for years before I started the curly girl method.
 Although I continued to use the As I Am Co-Wash.
 I started using Bouclème.
-You can read my review of their full range of products here, and get 10% using code CURLYCAILIN10 throughout May 2018.
+You can read my review of their full range of products here.
 I used their Curl Cleanser, Conditioner and Curl Defining Gel and continue to use them a year later.
 I also discovered Kinky Curly Curling Custard, available from Naturalistic Products in the UK.
 I remember around this time, my hair seemed to hit a wall, didn’t seem to be improving and I was so close to giving up.
 I’m so glad I didn’t.

 6 Months – Budget Hair Products

 Six months into my curly journey, I was still using the As I Am Co-Wash.
 In an effort to find less expensive hair products, I’d tried the Vo5 Megahold Gel, Eco Gel and Umberto Giannini Curl Jelly – all of which were too thick and sticky for my hair, weighing it down.
 I also tried the Tresemmé Botanique and Perfectly Undone conditioners.
 Although they felt lovely when I applied them, they caused nothing but frizz.
 I started using the

 Briogeo Don’t Despair, Repair! hair mask, which I really liked, I just haven’t repurchased yet.
 Please note, since publishing this post I’ve discovered that Briogeo Don’t Despair, Repair mask is not curly girl friendly as it contains wax: Isododecane.